w41x/payload-zitadel-plugin/README.md

 If you want to use the Zitadel profile picture as the avatar in PayloadCMS (`disableAvatar != true`), you have to manually add the asset URL to the Next.js config file.

-Also if you want to automatically redirect to Zitadel without asking the user to click on the login button, you have to add the redirect manually to the Next.js config file.
+Also, if you want to automatically redirect to Zitadel without asking the user to click on the login button, you have to add the redirect manually to the Next.js config file.

+For a proper logout you also have to add the `end_session` redirect.

 #### next.config.js